jclusso/strapi-plugin-netlify-deployments/README.md

 ### Environment Configuration

-You shouldn't disclose the api token and the deploy hook url for security reasons.
+You shouldn't disclose the Access Token or Build Hook for security reasons.
 Therefore, you shouldn't add these values to versioning in a public git repository.
 A suggested solution is to use environment variables.
 Example:

 ```js
 module.exports = ({ env }) => ({